 How should I start my valedictorian speech?

-Key elements include reflecting on shared experiences, highlighting collective achievements, and looking forward to future opportunities.
-Additionally, personalize your message by sharing meaningful personal experiences and how they shaped your journey.
+Key elements include reflecting on shared experiences, highlighting collective achievements, expressing specific gratitude to teachers and family, sharing a central message or lesson, and looking forward to future opportunities.
+Personalize your message with meaningful stories from your school years.

-How do I handle unexpected issues like writer's block while preparing my speech?
+How do I handle nervousness before giving my speech?